iPapatsoris/Maximum-Independent-Set/README.md

+⚠️ **WARNING ⚠️
+Repository has been archived due to a significant open bug.
+Solving it would require a lot of time and effort, as the research papers its based one are very extensive, and a lot of changes need to be made.
+For the foreseeable future, please do not use this program.**

 # Maximum-Independent-Set
 A program for finding an exact solution to the [Maximum Independent Set](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) problem in Graph Theory.
 The implementation is based on the publication [Exact Algorithms for Maximum Independent Set](https://arxiv.org/pdf/1312.6260.pdf), by Mingyu Xiao and Hiroshi Nagamochi.